alabsi91/idify-react-component/README.md

 - `refs` (Map): A map of component IDs to their ref objects.
 - `setIdType` (function): Sets the ID type for TypeScript autocomplete.
+- `setComponentType` (function): Sets the type when using a component with generics.

 ### `CreateFromRC`